kinshuk-code-1729/Python-Basic/README.md

 - **OS :** Windows, macOS, Linux/UNIX, Android and more.

 ## ✨Why is it called Python ?✨
 While many people assume the name Python Programming comes from something related to the Python snake, it actually comes from the TV comedy series ‘Monty Python’s Flying Circus.’
 This series broadcast on the BBC channel in the United Kingdom in the 1970s and was a favorite of Guido Van Rossum’s.
-Because it was short, cryptic, and included the name of his favorite TV comedy show, he chose the name ‘Python.
+Because it was short, cryptic, and included the name of his favorite TV comedy show, he chose the name ***Python***.

 ## ✨What type of language is Python ?✨
 Python is an interpreted, interactive, object-oriented programming language.
 It incorporates modules, exceptions, dynamic typing, very high level dynamic data types, and classes.
 It supports multiple programming paradigms beyond object-oriented programming, such as procedural and functional programming.